-OhioLINK is developing a model that is available to our 90 higher ed institutions across the state and addresses their various needs and contractual obligations.
-It addresses their institutional readiness for inclusive access, and protects academic freedom.
-Our goal is to deliver savings to students starting in fall 2018.
+OhioLINK is developing a model that is available to our 90 higher education institutions across the state.
+It addresses their various needs, including contractual obligations and institutional readiness for inclusive access, while protecting academic freedom.
+Our goal is to deliver savings to students as soon as possible.